-Certain commercial banks may approve investments up to R1 billion (2015: R500 million) per calendar year.
+Certain commercial banks may approve investments up to R5 billion (Prior to 23 February 2022: R1 billion) per calendar year.
 Approval from SARB is required for foreign direct investments exceeding this limit.
 Dividends declared by the offshore subsidiary may be retained abroad.
 Net proceeds on the sale of a foreign investment must be repatriated.